What is sexual harassment

 • threat of either worse treatment or about current or future job security; or

-• subjects, either directly or indirectly, the employee to sexual innuendo behaviours they don’t want or find offensive that negatively impacts the employee’s employment, performance, or job satisfaction.
+• subjects, either directly or indirectly, the employee to behaviours of a sexual nature they don’t want or find offensive that negatively impacts the employee’s employment, performance, or job satisfaction.

-The sexual innuendo types of behaviour can be in the form of:
+The types of behaviour can be in the form of:

 • written or spoken language